Dr Kathleen Bryson

 Her wider essentialism research explores if and how polarised thought patterns and corresponding classifications are protected or made malleable, complementing her earlier work on infrahumanisation, dehumanisation, essentialism and speciesism.

-Kathleen currently is co-writing a book with Professor Volker Sommer (UCL, Evolutionary Anthropology) entitled The Quiddity Question: Our Struggle with Ambiguity.
+Kathleen’s book Why We Struggle with Ambiguity: The Quiddity Question, co-written with Volker Sommer (UCL, Evolutionary Anthropology) will be published by Ethics Press International in March 2023.
 This monograph focuses on classic modes of essentialised othering that were qualitatively and quantitatively analysed for her doctoral thesis, and provides evidence of similar temporal patterns of British ambiguity (in)tolerance.
 She also has directed several feature films and has had three novels published, the most recent being The Stagtress, a novel rooted in part in Frazer’s anthropological fever dream The Golden Bough (Fugue State Press, 2019).